 Canada's strong and reliable banking system is widely considered one of the safest in the world, ranking as the world’s soundest banking system for the past several years, according to the World Economic Forum.
 Opening a bank account is one of the first steps in successfully settling in Canada.
 In most cases, you will need a personal bank account to receive your salary as well as to pay your rent, utility bills and much more.

-The procedure of opening a bank account in Canada is straightforward.
+The procedure for opening a bank account in Canada is straightforward.
 Simply go to the bank of your choice in person and provide documents that prove your identity.
 You are likely to need two pieces of ID.
 You can also apply to open an account online on the bank’s website.

 In Canada, you will be able to open a bank account even if you:

-Reasons for being denied a bank account
+being denied a bank account:

 If you have been denied a bank account on the basis of one of the reasons above, you can seek help in the Financial Consumer Agency of Canada.